A fucket list is the opposite of a bucket list.

 The rules of a fucket list are simple:

-And it’s okay if you express your fucket list in a passive-aggressive manner (that’s my rule).
+Also, it’s totally okay if you express your fucket list in a passive-aggressive manner (that’s my personal add-on rule).

 My fucket list of things to never do — ever

-As an introvert, I prefer to throw myself into the abyss of literature or something pretentious like that.
+As fate would have it, I don’t suffer from any form of dopamine deficiency.
+As an introvert, I prefer to throw myself into the abyss of literature — or something pretentious like that.

 8. Join the Mile High Club